jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _"Hello, my ~~name~~ I'm Charles.
 I wa-want can want to ~~help~~ discuss, the situation with the, ~~Parliament~~ House of Parliament or the-the-the-the people inside, theeee Commons..."_

 Actually, the worst part is knowing you'll never talk to anyone about your problem.
 That's why stuttering forces a person to be quiet, shy, passive, and eager to please.
-It's very frustrating because one doesn't stutter when alone, swearing, yelling, singing, talking to a dog (Charles had two), or—sometimes—speaking through a "character".
+It's very frustrating because one doesn't stutter when alone, swearing, yelling, singing, talking to a dog (Charles had two), or sometimes when speaking through a "character".

 But for some damn reason, in everyday conversation, the gremlin forces erratic speaking, random silence, binge drinking, and watching life pass you by.
 It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to face the gremlin.
 I mean, should a king have one?

 My speech impediment was why I got a job in a car insurance claim department.
 After a vice-president at an old company secretly told my supervisor I wasn't allowed to talk to customers—for fear of embarrassing the company—I was like shit, I guess I don't have this damn gremlin under control.
-Of course I was hurt, but I never told anyone I had the impediment, so, despite therapy as a kid, it was obviously still a problem.
+Of course I was hurt, but I never told anyone I had the impediment, so, despite very helpful therapy as a kid, it was obviously still a problem.

 So, fuck it.
-I decided to jump in the ocean and sink or swim in the scary waters of a call-center—a virtual horror show of gremlins were waiting aroung every corner.
+I decided to jump in the ocean and sink or swim in the scary waters of a call-center.
+Where a virtual horror show of gremlins were waiting aroung every corner.
 It was a daily workout of all-day phone calls, angry drivers, customer service expectations, no "outs" like swear words, drinking games, or wonky behavior to hide behind.
-I stayed with it like that desert fox learning to swim, staying motivated by telling himself, "I'm getting better!."
+I stayed with it like that desert fox learning to swim, motivating myself by saying, "I'm getting better!."

 And it was far worse than I thought possible.
 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
-They never said why (probably because they're stuck in the Industrial Age) we employees learned questioning "the bell" was a bad idea.
+They never said why (probably because they're devoted to the Industrial Age) we employees learned questioning "the bell" was a bad idea.
 Management used it as punishment; "answer more phone calls or we'll make the bell faster and louder!"

 I'm being serious by the way.
 We were often more stressed then the person who just had a car crash.
 Whatever the reason, DING-DING-DING-DING-DING-DING-DING-DING almost all day—which gave people who weren't stutterers tremendous anxiety, breakdowns, and stress leaves.

 Super-shock speech therapy!
 After about a year, I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I killed that fucking gremlin!
 And that's what it took for me to greatly improve my fluency.
 Like an ocean fox, I walked around a new, happier, person.

 Yet, Charles never had this lesson.
 In fact, he didn't have any lessons.
-No therapy to learn "turtle talk".
+No speech therapy to learn "turtle talk".
 No field trips to practice ordering pizza with professional guideance.
+No fourth grade teacher to give him winks to remember to breath.
 His gremlin didn't even have a name like "speech impediment".
-Like everyone back in the day when doctors prescribed blood-sucking leeches as medicine, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, and speech impediments.
+Like everyone back in the day when doctors prescribed blood-sucking leeches as medicine, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
+He was all alone.

 And now, Charles, God's King, was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."
 This was a watershed moment in modern human history.
 For the first time the people weren't replacing one king for another.
 They were killing the king, and replacing him with themselves.
 The people would control all the levers of people and be their own player god!